Frequently Asked Questions about SAT/ACT Tutoring

-Below are answers to some of the questions I receive most frequently.
+Below are answers to some of the questions I receive most frequently about my SAT/ACT tutoring.
 If you have a question that’s not answered here, please feel free to contact me.

 No, I work with students from all over the world via video-conferencing and virtual classroom tools.
 Over the years, I’ve developed the best tools to use for online tutoring, and I’ve been able to get results as good as, and often better than, in-person tutoring as a result.